 n 1880, Elias “Lucky” Baldwin, a California entrepreneur, assumed ownership of the Tallac Point House and turned it into a luxurious resort.
 An additional lavish hotel, a casino, and numerous outbuildings accomodated over 250 wealthy guests who enjoyed the opulent ballroom, string orchestra, croquet, tennis, steamer rides and promenade strolls.
 Examples of the luxurious estates remain today with the Baldwin, Pope, and Heller estates of the Tallac Historic Site.

 This historic promenade brings you along the tree-lined beach shore through the remains of Lucky Baldwin's Tallac House, gambling casino, and Tallac Hotel.
 This 150 acre site was placed on the National Register of Historic Places in 1986 for its historic and architectural significance.

 A Closing Note

 The Tahoe Heritage Foundation partners with the United States Forest Service to present these programs and events.
-They are always in need of volunteers and donations to keep these programs free and continue to offer exciting attractions like the Stream Profile Chamber, which cannot be reopened for the foreseeable future due to current funds.
+They are always in need of volunteers and donations to keep these programs free and continue to offer exciting attractions like the Stream Profile Chamber.
 For more information about this partnership, ways to contribute, and all of its offerings, please explore the Lake of the Sky Journal.